 Concurrently, the Society has maintained and interpreted its extensive collection of objects for research and exhibition.

 As one of the oldest non-profits in the Florida Keys, the Society also works with the local community to provide programs that support diverse groups of all ages.
-The Society is steadily involved in an array of programs such as ArtCamp, the Road Scholar course established by Elderhostel, Community Day, Art!Key West!, Fridays on Front, and Hemingway Days.
+The Society is steadily involved in an array of programs such as ArtCamp!, the Road Scholar course established by Elderhostel, Community Day, and Hemingway Days.
 Looking toward the future, the Society remains dedicated to current programs while also striving to enhance community involvement.

 The mission of the Key West Art & Historical Society is to preserve the culture of the Florida Keys through exhibiting and displaying regional art, architecture and history for the purpose of educating the community and visiting public.

-The vision of the Key West Art & Historical Society is to inspire a sense of place and historical understanding of the Florida Keys through collecting, preserving, interpreting and exhibiting the region’s cultural heritage, as defined by the art, artifacts, objects and architecture displayed in KWAHS’s three historic museum properties: the Custom House Museum, the Lighthouse & Keeper’s Quarters Museum and Fort East Martello Museum.
+The vision of the Key West Art & Historical Society is to inspire a sense of place and historical understanding of the Florida Keys through collecting, preserving, interpreting and exhibiting the region’s cultural heritage, as defined by the art, artifacts, objects and architecture displayed in KWAHS’s three historic museum properties: the Custom House Museum, the Lighthouse & Keeper’s Quarters Museum, Fort East Martello Museum and the Tennessee Williams Museum.
 The Society’s focus further includes, but is not limited to, works of local art, genealogy, socioeconomic history and environmental history.

 All three of our museums are open 364 days a year (closed on Christmas) from 9:30AM to 4:30PM.